 - 1-2 tablespoons milk

-In a medium bowl, combine the buttermilk, eggs, butter extract (optional) and oil, then add in the dry ingredients just until moistened.
+- In a medium bowl, combine the buttermilk, egg, butter extract (optional) and oil, then add in the dry ingredients just until moistened.
 Do not overmix.

-Sprinkle with 2/3rds of the cinnamon sugar mix and then top with remaining batter.
+- Sprinkle with ⅔rds of the cinnamon sugar mix on top of the batter and then top with remaining batter.

-Sprinkle top of bread loaf with remaining cinnamon sugar and cut through batter with a knife to swirl the cinnamon around.
+- Sprinkle top of bread loaf with remaining cinnamon sugar and cut through batter with a knife to swirl the cinnamon around into the batter.

-Let cool 10 minutes before slicing.
+- Let cool on a baker's rack for 20 minutes or more before slicing.
 Yum!
 Great warm or room temperature!

-To make glaze, add ingredients together and whisk to get the consistency you want.
-Add extra powdered sugar or milk accordingly and drizzle on top of your loaf.
+- To make glaze, add confectioner's sugar, milk and vanilla together and whisk together get the consistency you want.
+Add extra powdered sugar or milk accordingly and drizzle glaze on top of your loaf.
 Let set.